MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 Verify that the Service Fabric Server client certificate exists in the LocalMachine store on all service fabric nodes.
 Verify that the Service Fabric Server certificate has the ACL for Network Service on all service fabric nodes.

+Check anti-virus exclusions noted in [Enviornment setup](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation#environment-setup).

 ## Time out while waiting for Installer Service to complete for machine x.x.x.x
 You can only have one node type for each IP address (machine).
 Check to see if the nodes are being reused on the same machine.
-For example, AOS and ORCH must be on the same machine and ConfigTemplate.xml must be correctly defined.
+For example, AOS and ORCH must not be on the same machine and ConfigTemplate.xml must be correctly defined.

 ## Remove a specific application
 We recommend that you use Lifecycle Services (LCS) to remove or clean up deployments.
 However, if additional steps are needed, you can use Service Fabric Explorer to remove an application.